coheneria/aws-nginx-api-gateway/README.md

 # aws-nginx-api-gateway

-This project come to demonstarte how to access web-application in private subnet (without internet access) with API-Gateway throug Application Load Balancer. https://medium.com/swlh/aws-api-gateway-private-integration-with-http-api-and-a-vpc-link-602360a1cd84
+This project come to demonstarte how to access web-application in private subnet (without internet access) with API-Gateway through Application Load Balancer. https://medium.com/swlh/aws-api-gateway-private-integration-with-http-api-and-a-vpc-link-602360a1cd84

 ### Export your AWS-CLI credientials: